archjeb/pfctest/README.md

-       --q1=Quanta           Time in Quanta for Class 1 --q2=Quanta           Time in Quanta for Class 2 --q3=Quanta           Time in Quanta for Class 3 --q4=Quanta           Time in Quanta for Class 3 --q5=Quanta           Time in Quanta for Class 4 --q6=Quanta           Time in Quanta for Class 5 --q7=Quanta           Time in Quanta for Class 6 --q8=Quanta           Time in Quanta for Class 7 -i number, --iteration=number
+       --q1=Quanta           Time in Quanta for Class 1 --q2=Quanta           Time in Quanta for Class 2 --q3=Quanta           Time in Quanta for Class 3 --q4=Quanta           Time in Quanta for Class 4 --q5=Quanta           Time in Quanta for Class 5 --q6=Quanta           Time in Quanta for Class 6 --q7=Quanta           Time in Quanta for Class 7 -i number, --iteration=number
                              Number of times to iterate